Beliefs and Values

 The course is examined by two exams of 1hr 45min each at the end of Year 11.
 There is no coursework component.

 At key stage 5, the department offers a popular A level course (OCR) studying Philosophy of Religion and Eastern Thought.
 Students attend 2 philosophy and ethics conferences each year to hear contemporary philosophers explaining and debating a variety of theories and moral issues.

-All year 13 students take part in a conference organised by the department titled ‘The Day of Evil’.
+All Post 16 students take part in a conference organised by the department titled ‘The Day of Evil’.
 Students spend the day debating and taking part in different philosophical activities as well as listening to a variety of visiting speakers, where students will debate and explore religious and secular responses to the concept of evil, and whether evil really does exist.